 Exams are mixed in format.
 Each exam, in total, will be scheduled for 3 1⁄2 - 4 hours.
-Both the midterm and final examinations will be open-book and consist short answer/calculations questions and cases/exercises/problems, which test your knowledge of the material that is discussed in class sessions and found in the PowerPoints, readings, and exercise/problem/case learning.
-The content will be similar to what is discussed in online classes.
+Both the midterm and final examinations will consist of short answer/calculations questions and cases/exercises/problems, which test your knowledge of the material that is discussed in class sessions and found in the PowerPoints, readings, and exercise/problem/case learning.
+The content will be similar to what is discussed in class.
 The final exam date will not be known until the final exam schedule is released by the Registrar.
-Do not plan other events during the exam period scheduled for April 14-30, 2021.
+Do not plan other events during the exam period scheduled for December 10-21, 2021